 The Master Institute of Visual Cultures (MIVC) is part of the St. Joost School of Fine Art & Design, which is part of the Avans University of Applied Sciences.
 All Master programmes of the MIVC are housed within a single campus location, close to the heart of the City of 's-Hertogenbosch.

-The programme is open to Bachelor of Fine Arts graduates and practicing professionals in the field, and in some cases to applicants from other related disciplines and backgrounds.
+The programme is open to Bachelor of Graphic Design graduates and practicing professionals in the field and in some cases applicants from other disciplines and backgrounds.
 Admission requirements include a portfolio, artistic statement and research proposal.

 English requirements for international students

 - IELTS overall band: 6